Find Affordable College Courses

 After completing their Bachelor's Degree, civil engineering tech graduates from RIT carry an average student debtload of $24,755.
 This translates to an average monthly loan payment of $355, based on a 10-year repayment plan.

-A rank of #2 on this year’s list means University of North Carolina at Charlotte is a great place for civil engineering technology students working on their bachelor’s degree.
+You’ll be in good company if you decide to attend University of North Carolina at Charlotte.
+It ranked #2 on our 2023 Best Civil Engineering Bachelor’s Degree Schools list.
 Located in the city of Charlotte, UNC Charlotte is a public college with a fairly large student population.

 Read full report on Civil Engineering Technology at University of North Carolina at Charlotte

-Out of the 14 schools in the United States that were part of this year’s ranking, Colorado State University - Pueblo landed the # 3 spot on the list.
-Located in the midsize city of Pueblo, Colorado State University - Pueblo is a public college with a moderately-sized student population.
+The excellent bachelor’s degree programs at Colorado State University - Pueblo helped the school earn the #3 place on this year’s ranking of the best civil engineering technology schools in the United States.
+Located in the medium-sized city of Pueblo, Colorado State University - Pueblo is a public college with a medium-sized student population.

 On average, civil engineering tech graduates from Colorado State University - Pueblo take out $27,997 in student loans while working on their Bachelor's Degree.